smarc-project/smarc2/scripts/README.md

 export ROS_SUPER_CLIENT=TRUE # Necessary for rviz2
 ```
 Place the custom_fastdds_profiles.xml file in the path you've specified above and refresh your .bashrc.
 Now you can talk with SAM over ROS.
-Comment out these lines if you're using ROS in a different setup
+Comment out these lines if you're using ROS in a different setup.

+If you want to set the server in your vehicle, install the fastdds-discovery daemon and write the IP of your vehicle in ROS_DISCOVERY_SERVER